schoolofdevops/chatgpt-prompts-devopsmastery/prompts/10-resume-builder.md

+# ChatGPT Prompt for helping you Refine your Resume

 "Hello ChatGPT, I am [Your Name], and I'm looking to create an updated and compelling resume for applying to DevOps positions.
 My professional background and specific needs for the resume are as follows:

 Professional Experience: [List your previous job titles, companies worked at, and the duration of each role.
 Provide a brief description of your responsibilities and key achievements in each position, especially those relevant to DevOps.]